polycrate/polycrate/docs/2_reference.md

 Polycrate blocks can be pushed and pulled to and from a OCI-compatible registry.
 By default, Polycrate uses `cargo.ayedo.cloud` as its registry targets to obtain blocks from.

-You can define your own registry by using `--registry-url` and pointing it to your OCI-compatible registry.
+You can define your own registry by using `--registry-url` and pointing it to your OCI-compatible registry or simply add the registry URL when pushing/pulling blocks, just like with Docker.

 Polycrate does not implement authentication with the registry but instead makes use of your local Docker credential helper.
 To authenticate against a registry, run `docker login $REGISTRY_URL` before pushing or pulling blocks.